 The Love Boat replaced Julie McCoy with her sister Judy as "Your Cruise Director," following actress Lauren Tewes' departure from the show due to cocaine addiction.

-Sophie's cousin Barney in the fifth series of Peep Show is a fairly obvious replacement for her brother Jamie from series four; they look similar, are both musicians, both obsessed with Jeremy, and Barney even hangs around with Sophie's father for no explained reason.
+Sophie's cousin Barney in the fifth series is a fairly obvious replacement for her brother Jamie from series four; they look similar, are both musicians, both obsessed with Jeremy, and Barney even hangs around with Sophie's father for no explained reason.

 Season three of MI High replaced Daisy, Blaine, and their boss.
 A number of minor characters are also gone as well.
 In fact the only characters who have been carried over from the last season are Rose, The Grand Master and the school headmaster.